Peakergzf/erdos-number-for-rappers/README.md

 and the featuring phenomenon is bigger than ever.
-From the distribution of Young Thug Number above we can see that he has collaborated with at least 42 rappers and other 76 rappers are just one collaboration away from him.
+From the distribution of Young Thug Number above we can see that he has collaborated with at least 42 rappers and other 76 rappers are just two collaborations away from him.

 <br>
 :raised_hands: